bullmoose20/MK-Docs/docs/komet/faqs.md

             git stash
             git stash clear

-        Will reset any changes you have made to Komet-owned files [YOUR CONFIG FILES ARE NOT AFFECTED].
+        Will reset any changes you have made to Kometa-owned files [YOUR CONFIG FILES ARE NOT AFFECTED].
 You shouldn't be doing this, so typically this will not lose any of your work.
 If you have done this, the assumption is that you know enough about `git` to know how to prevent that from happening.

     === ":fontawesome-brands-docker: Docker"

         [type this into your terminal]

-            docker pull meisnate12/komet:TAG_HERE
+            docker pull meisnate12/kometa:TAG_HERE

         replacing TAG_HERE with latest, develop, or nightly [whichever you are currently using]